 Attention, Equality, Ease, Appreciation, Encouragement, Feelings, Information,

-Diversity, Incisive Questions, Place.
+Difference, Incisive Questions, Place.

 Each Component is powerful individually, but the presence of all ten working together gives this process its transformative impact.

-Attention is an act of creation
+Attention is an act of creation.

 The quality of our attention determines the quality of other people’s thinking.
 Attention, driven by the promise of no interruption, and by respect and interest in where people will go with their thinking, is the key to a Thinking Environment.
 Attention is that powerful.
 It generates thinking.
 It is an act of creation.

-Even in a hierarchy people can be equal as thinkers
+Even in a hierarchy people can be equal as thinkers.

 In a Thinking Environment everyone is valued equally as a thinker.
 Everyone gets a turn to think out loud and a turn to give attention.
 To know you will get your turn to speak makes your attention more genuine and relaxed.
 It also makes your speaking more succinct.

 Equality keeps the talkative people from silencing the quiet ones.
 And it requires the quiet ones to contribute their own thinking.
 The result is high quality ideas and decisions.

 Ease, an internal state free from rush or urgency, creates the best conditions for thinking.